-The school district recognizes that many different types of emergency situations may arise resulting in emergency specific responses.
-A detailed listing of emergency responses are included in each School Building Emergency Response Plan specifically addressing Criminal Offenses, Fire and Explosion, Medical Emergencies, Natural Hazards, System Failure and
+Local Police: City of Newburgh: 561-3131 Town of Newburgh: 564-1100 Town of New Windsor: 565-7000 resulting in emergency specific responses.
+A detailed listing of emergency responses are included in each School Building Emergency Response Plan specifically addressing Criminal Offenses, Fire and Explosion, Medical Emergencies, Natural Hazards, System Failure and Technological Hazards.

-Technological Hazards.
 Each Building-Level School Safety Team will be responsible for reviewing and updating these responses and communicating them to students and staff.
 The following emergency situations are of prime importance: